Directional Codes: a new family of quantum LDPC codes on hexagonal- and square-grid connectivity hardware: Additional details on code construction

-Consider an arbitrary sequence of directions: $\vec{d_1},\vec{d_2},\dots, \vec{d_w}$, where $\vec{d_j} \in \{\vec{n},\vec{e},\vec{s},\vec{w}\}$.
-We describe how the ancilla qubits move in the frame of reference of the data qubit sublattice if we were to execute the series of CXSWAP layers according to $\vec{d_1},\vec{d_2},\dots, \vec{d_w}$.
-Since in each layer the two sublattices move in opposite directions on the hardware, in the frame of reference of the data qubit sublattice the ancilla qubits always move twice the length.
-Thus in the data qubits' frame of reference, if the ancilla qubit started at position $A_0$ and after the first $j$ layers it got shifted to $A_j$, then the vector pointing from the former to the latter position is $\overrightarrow{A_0A_j} = 2\sum_{\ell=1}^j \vec{d_\ell}$.
-Therefore, given that the data qubits just moved in the opposite direction, the vector that points from the original position of the ancilla qubit $A_0$ to the current position of the data qubit $Q_j$ it just interacted with is
+Next, consider the infinite square-grid lattice $\Z^2$ on which we lay out data and ancilla qubits in a chequerboard pattern as described in \Cref{sec:code-construct}.
+Consider an arbitrary sequence of directions: $\vec{d_1},\vec{d_2},\dots, \vec{d_\ell}$, where $\vec{d_j} \in \{\vec{n},\vec{e},\vec{s},\vec{w}\}$.
+We describe how the ancilla qubits move in the frame of reference of the data qubit sublattice if we were to execute the series of CXSWAP layers according to $\vec{d_1},\vec{d_2},\dots, \vec{d_\ell}$ (\Cref{fig:directional_layers_with_arrows}).
+Recall that in each layer the two sublattices move in opposite directions on the hardware, as explained in \Cref{sec:code-construct} and illustrated in \Cref{fig:directional_layers_with_arrows}.
+Therefore, in the frame of reference of the data qubit sublattice (in which data qubits appear as fixed qubits) the ancilla qubits always move twice the distance.
+Thus in the data qubits' frame of reference, if the ancilla qubit started at position $A_0$ and after the first $j$ layers got shifted to $A_j$, then the vector pointing from the former to the latter position is